An Elder Law Firm Helping Clients Improve Life Today And Plan For The Future

+There is a common misconception that elder law is just another term for estate planning.
+This is an important element, to be sure, but the practice area is much broader than that.
 Elder law is an area of legal practice involving the unique issues facing older people.
 As people age, their needs change—including their legal needs.
 Elder law exists to ensure that older people are offered the protections, security, and opportunities that they deserve as respected members of our communities.

-- Healthcare Law: Helping clients with healthcare-related issues, including the navigation of insurance policies and claims as well as the Social Security, Medicare, and Medicaid systems.
+- Health care law: Helping clients with health care related issues, including the navigation of insurance policies and claims as well as the Social Security, Medicare, and Medicaid systems.

 - Guardianship: A structure of protection to employ when someone becomes legally incapacitated, which allows a friend, loved one, or appointed professional to take legal responsibility over their decisions to ensure their safety and wellbeing.